gaubrey1/celo-marketplace/README.md

 # CELO MARKETPLACE FRONTEND
 - Demo: [Celo Marketplace Frontend](https://celo-marketplace-react-app.vercel.app/)
 - A simple marketplace dapp built on the Celo blockchain that allow users to list their items for sale, purchase items, view listed items.
-Additionally, users can gift their product to other users of their choice by simply using their wallet address.
+Additionally, users can gift their items to a user of their choice by simply using the user's wallet address.

 ## Built With
 This project is built on Celo using Celo Composer to make it simple to build dApps using a variety of front-end frameworks, and libraries.